► TVR confirms Goodwood Revival reveal

 Following hot on the heels of the announcement of the TVR marque’s comeback, the company revealed in summer 2015 that it had sold out the projected first year of production in just six weeks.

-So far more than 300 deposits of £5000 have been taken on the next generation of models.
+More than 300 deposits of £5000 have been taken on the next generation of models.
 Putting money down early has secured one of the first new TVRs to be built - and owners' club members were allowed to jump on the queue for just £2500.
 Hence the company has raised a handy nest egg to help develop its new models.

-‘The response has been fantastic,’ says Les Edgar.
+‘The response has been fantastic,’ said Edgar.
 ‘With deposits continuing to flow in, we will be looking to close the order book for the Launch Edition car shortly.
 Our intent is to unveil the styling of the new car in the coming months at a public event, although we will be conducting car clinics before then.’

 TVR Take Two: the facts

-It's been nearly a decade since the Blackpool-based tearaways ceased building their outrageous coupes and roadsters, but a new ownership consortium has now confirmed that it will re-start production in 2017.
+It's been nearly a decade since the Blackpool-based tearaways ceased building their outrageous coupes and roadsters, but a new ownership consortium has now confirmed that it will re-start production in late 2017.
 In a wide-ranging announcement Les Edgar, who bought the rump of the company from Russian Nikolai Smolenski in 2013, revealed:

 - TVRs will be built in Britain from 2017